 Catal Restaurant – Downtown Disney

-We really like the Catal Restaurant, it’s debatable if the place falls into Fine-Dining or is just a good restaurant. certainly, prices are far more manageable than the other high-tier places at Disney.
-At lunch, the restaurant is definitely not Fine Dining but ups its game for the dinner service.
+We really like the Catal Restaurant, it’s debatable if the place falls into Fine-Dining or is just a good restaurant.
+Certainly, prices are far more manageable than the other high-tier places at Disney.
+During lunchtime, the restaurant is definitely not Fine Dining but ups its game for the dinner service.

 Best Unique or Themed Dining in Disneyland Resort